Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The UNESCO world heritage Kumano Kodo trails connect sacred Shinto and Buddhist sites

 Another advantage of the Nakahechi route is flexibility.
-It’s the easiest to access of the three mountain routes.
-You can therefore hike the Nakahechi route as a point-to-point hike (changing your accommodation each night) or base yourself in a central location and take buses to/from the starting/end points of each stage.
-You can also do a combination of both (which we did over five days).
+It’s the easiest way to access the three mountain routes.
+You can, therefore, hike the Nakahechi route as a point-to-point hike (changing your accommodation each night) or base yourself in a central location and take buses to/from the starting/end points of each stage.
+You can also combine both (which we did over five days).

 If you have walked (or are planning to walk) the Camino de Santiago and would like to be recognised as a Dual Pilgrim, only the Nakahechi and the Kohechi routes offer pilgrim passports (and stamps along the route) for your pilgrimage to be officially recognised.